Rustfahrtagentur/microcad/doc/types/quantity.md

 ### Length

-`Length` is used to describe a one-dimensional quantity.
+`Length` is used to describe a concrete length.

 [![test](.test/types_quantity_length.png)](.test/types_quantity_length.log)